J. Stewart Smith: Invasive species

+Smith also wanted to release pickerel but never got around to it.
 Not all of Smith's fish managed to establish themselves.
 Orfes (Leuciscus idus) were found in thirteen ponds around Auckland in 1985 and 1986 but have since been extirpated.
-Gudgeons (Gobio gobio) were found in a pond in Helensville in 2004 and were eradicated (along with all of the fish in Smith's breeding ponds), and seem to not be present in any other waterbodies despite Smith claiming that he released them in more places.
-Smith also wanted to release pickerel but never got around to it.
+Even in his old age he continued to seek opportunities to release non-native fish species into New Zealand.
+A raid by the Auckland City Council in 2005 found Australian smooth marron and Gudgeons (Gobio gobio) at his property and in ponds in Helensville.
+These were eradicated and seem to not be present in any other waterbodies despite Smith claiming that he released them in more places.

+Later life

+Smith, who never married or had children, died on 21 May 2008 in Auckland.
+At least a portion of his estate was willed to coarse fishing clubs.
+Over the course of his project to introduce exotic fish species into New Zealand, he released 15,000 fish.
+His actions resulted irreversible changes to the ecosystems of many rivers and lakes in New Zealand.